 Buena Vista Hotels

-If you want to splurge, the Surf Hotel & Chateau is a super cool boutique hotel located right at the base of the Whipple trail system and just steps away from Black Burro Bikes.
+If you want to splurge, the Surf Hotel & Chateau is a super cool boutique hotel located right near the Whipple trail system and just steps away from Black Burro Bikes.
 They also have a great restaurant and bar for post-ride food and drink.

 Buena Vista Restaurants